jfeferman/SearchMDB/README.md

 [![react](https://img.shields.io/badge/built%20with-react-61dafb.svg)](https://reactjs.org/)

-The Search MDB is a web application to query the Movie Database. https://www.themoviedb.org/

-The search will return a general query
+The Search MDB is a web application to query the Movie Database. https://www.themoviedb.org/ The search will make a general query of the MDB, retrieving data from the 'movies,' 'tv,' and 'persons' collections.

 This document provides useful information for developers who need to install or update the application.